 - Consider handing out small toys, stickers, temporary tattoos or glow sticks instead of candy.

-- Download and print copies of Halloween colouring and activity sheets,
+- Download and print copies of Halloween coloring and activity sheets,

 Click here for a some halloween coloring pages.